RocketMan/zookeeper/docs/Playlists.md

 * PATCH (all API versions): If you supply a `created` attribute with value 'auto' in a PATCH request to the events endpoint, Zookeeper Online will timestamp the existing event, if the playlist is currently on-air.
-An empty or absent `created` attribute will not timestamp the event.
+If you supply a `created` attribute with the value 'clear', the existing timestamp, if any, will be cleared.
+An empty, null, or absent `created` attribute will not change the timestamp.

 ### Event resequencing